harrymkt/zluinav/content/docs/extra/frontmadder.md

 ## search
 bool: Toggles search indexing for this page.
 Available for pagefind format.
 Defaults to what it is set in the `searching` object of the config.

+## hid
+The heading ID.
+This is only for documentation pages.
+Defaults to the page's title.